Dunkelklinge1/dnsmasq-blocklist-update/README.md

 # dnsmasq-blocklist-update
-A small bash script for automatically update a dnsmasq blocklist.
+A small bash script to automatically update a dnsmasq blocklist.
 # Preperation
 First you need to configure dnsmasq so that it uses the blocklist.
 You can do that for example with the line `conf-dir=/etc/dnsmasq/blocklists` in your dnsmasq.conf file.
 Then modify the values of the variables (`BLOCKLISTURL`, `TEMPFILEPATH`, `MINSIZE` and `TARGETFILEPATH`) to fit your environment.